Gigaspaces/xap-docs/site-hugo/content/sbp/grafana-influxdb-ie-kubernetes.markdown

 The next step in the integration is setting up Grafana.
 This includes installing Grafana in Kubernetes, setting port forwarding and configuring the Grafana client to use InfluxDB and the sample dashboards in the demo.

-{{% note%}}Make sure you have alreeady cloned the InsightEdge metrics demo software from Github; you will need the files when you configure the Grafana client.{{% /note%}}
+{{% note%}}Make sure you have already cloned the InsightEdge metrics demo software from Github; you will need the files when you configure the Grafana client.{{% /note%}}

 ## Installing Grafana in Kubernetes